Amazon brings its cash deposit service for the underbanked to the UK

 There are no fees to use the service, and funds are available to spend on Amazon.co.uk immediately after loading in — restricted to spending on eligible products (though Amazon says this is in the “millions”).
 The service cannot be used to purchase Amazon Gift Cards.

-To use Amazon Top Up, users must first obtain a barcode linked to their account, via the Amazon website or mobile app — this can either be sent to their mobile or printed on paper — and then take it, along with however much cash they want to add to their balance, to (currently) one of thousands of PayPoint points in convenience shops, grocery stores and petrol stations across the UK to have the cashier scan the code and add the cash to their balance.
+To use Amazon Top Up, users must first obtain a barcode linked to their account, via the Amazon website or mobile app — this can either be sent to their mobile or printed on paper — and then take it, along with however much cash they want to add to their balance, to (currently) one of thousands of existing PayPoint points in convenience shops, grocery stores and petrol stations across the UK to have the cashier scan the code and add the cash to their balance.
 (Amazon says more UK retailers are “coming soon”.)

 In reality users of Amazon Top Up are purchasing an Amazon Gift Card that’s automatically added to their UK account Gift Card Balance.
 The balance expires 10 years after the cash being loaded in if it’s not spent.